prometheus/docs/content/docs/guides/multi-target-exporter.md

 If you want to know more about the available probers and options check out the [documentation](https://github.com/prometheus/blackbox_exporter/blob/master/CONFIGURATION.md).

 Now we need to tell the blackbox exporter to use our freshly changed file.
-We can do that with the flag `--config.file="blackbox.yml"`.
+You can do that with the flag `--config.file="blackbox.yml"`.
 But because we are using Docker, we first must make this file [available](https://docs.docker.com/storage/bind-mounts/) inside the container using the `--mount` command.

 NOTE: If you are using macOS you first need to allow the Docker daemon to access the directory in which your `blackbox.yml` is.
 You can do that by clicking on the little Docker whale in menu bar and then on `Preferences`->`File Sharing`->`+`.
 Afterwards press `Apply & Restart`.